biocommando/destination-underworld/README.md

 To create a release package, use `create_release.bat` that copies all the required files to run the game under `.\DestinationUnderworldRelease` directory.

+You'll need to have a separate `environment-release.txt` file for creating release.
+This is to allow different compile flags than in debug mode, and injecting a secret dmac key.
+For testing, you can just copy `environment.txt` to `environment-release.txt`.

 ## Level editor

 Run the level editor using the `run-level-editor.bat` under the root directory.